Sum of Measures 1—5 (Total Package)

 |01A - Short-term lending info_outline||CNY3,000,000,000,000||USD427,467,784,473||

 (i) CNY1.8 trillion for the expansion of re-lending and re-discounting facilities to support manufacturers of medical supplies and daily necessities, micro-, small- and medium-sized firms and the agricultural sector at low interest rates; (ii) In order to keep the liquidity stable, the People’s Bank of China (PBOC) conducts reverse repo operations with peak amounts (since February 3, 2020) of CNY900 billion (for 7-day maturity and CNY300 billion (for 14-day maturity).
-As of 24 June, PBOC conducted reverse repos in the amount of CNY180 billion (for 7-day maturity) and CNY110 billion (for 14-day maturity).
+On 14 August, PBOC conducted reverse repos in the amount of CNY150 billion (for 7-day maturity) at an interest rate of 2.2 percent .

 |01B - Support policies for short-term lending info_outline||